 Despite the VMAs dominant performance in social media ratings, these figures appear to contradict Nielsen’s more established method of measuring TV viewership which revealed that the broadcast itself was only the fourth most-watched cable series that week with just over 5,000,000 viewers – more than 3,000,000 short of the top cable broadcast that week, the pilot episode of Fear the Walking Dead which proved to be stiff competition in more ways than one.
 In fact, if we take into account the viewing figures that week for major networks, syndicated networks and cable, the VMAs didn’t even feature in the top 20.
 This discrepancy between live viewing figures and social media ratings raises a number of important questions related to the currency of these different approaches.
 As Kosterich and Napoli’s (2016) study suggests, networks and advertisers still place most of their faith in traditional ratings.
 Nevertheless, as Big Data continues to make further inroads within the market research culture of the television industry, it is likely that networks, producers and advertisers will feel more inclined to invest in or design programming that can generate high levels of social media activity.

 Although the impact of Big Data is, somewhat ironically, difficult to measure, research shows that networks and advertisers are spending more on sports, event television and other genres of live programming.
 ‘Call it the eventization of TV’, one journalist recently explained, ‘at a time when nearly half of all U.S. homes have DVRs, networks are shelling out an estimated $7 billion for rights to air NFL games, awards shows are popping up all over the dial, and there doesn't seem to be a major cable network that isn't exploring a foray into topical late-night’ (Guthrie and Rose, 2013).
-The same article continues: ‘advertisers, too, are clamoring for such opportunities in a fractured, ad-skipping environment, shelling out $444 million on awards shows and live non-sports events in 2012, up 22 percent compared with five years ago’ (ibid.) account, the growing investment in live programming is largely attributed to the threat of time-shifting and other ad-skipping technologies.
+The same article continues: ‘advertisers, too, are clamoring for such opportunities in a fractured, ad-skipping environment, shelling out $444 million on awards shows and live non-sports events in 2012, up 22 percent compared with five years ago’ (ibid.)
+According to this account, the growing investment in live programming is largely attributed to the threat of time-shifting and other ad-skipping technologies.
 However, it could be argued that the popularity of social media metrics, and their privileging of live/real-time analysis, is also encouraging the increasing “eventization of television”.